segmentio/react-example/src/examples/analytics-package/README.md

 - Works with existing build toolchain

 ## Implementation

-In order to experience a deployed example that uses the npm package, there are places that must be commented or uncommented throughout the repo.
-They are searchable throughout the code with the `COMMENT OUT FOR PACKAGE EXAMPLE` or `UNCOMMENT FOR PACKAGE EXAMPLE` strings.

 This section provides a breakdown of all the files and file changes required to implement Segment through the npm package.